supahgreg/cf-for-k8s/docs/platform_operators/networking/sidecar-access-logs.md

-## Access Logs
+## Sidecar access logs

 ### How to view access logs?

-Traffic flows through the sidecar containers on sidecar enabled pods, which prints access logs to stdout.
+Traffic flows through the sidecar containers on sidecar enabled pods, which prints access logs to `stdout`.
 For example, this is how you might view them for your apps:

 ```
 kubectl logs app-pod -c istio-proxy -n cf-workloads